- Google ’s Share option enables you to show your GD files to other users.

 When you do so, non-Gmail users will be able to view shared files without signing in to Google.

-How do I share a Google Drive file with no sign in required?
+How do I share a Google Drive folder with someone who doesn’t have Gmail?

 - To share a link with a non-Gmail user, right-click a folder or file to share in your Google Drive storage.